 - A team is not co-located, not working in the same room, but scattered across different floors, or worse, different locations.

-- The work environment is lacking spots for formal and – more important – informal communication: cafeterias, tea kitchens, sofas etc.
+- The work environment is lacking spots for formal and – more important – informal communication: cafeterias, tea kitchens, sofas, etc.

-What Is the Most Important Agile Challenge You are Facing at the Moment?
+Agile Failure Patterns: What Is the Most Important Agile Challenge You are Facing at the Moment?

-Everyone of us is dealing with numerous issues related to becoming, improving or even staying Agile every day.
+Every one of us is dealing with numerous issues related to becoming, improving, or even staying Agile every day.
 I would like to learn more about the spectrum of your Agile challenges.
 If you invest three minutes of your time, that would mean the world to me: